 - The Parole Board is pursuing the adoption of parole guidelines which incorporate the ORAS instrument as well as criteria to evaluate release readiness over several additional evidence-based factors thru a technical assistance project with the National Institute of Corrections.

-The Council of State Governments will complete a Justice Program Assessment (JPA) as part Phase II of Justice Reinvestment by December 2019.
-The assessment provides a comprehensive analysis of current programming in the Division of Adult Institutions to determine what should be retained and what should be replaced with evidence-based interventions more suited to Missouri’s needs.
+- The Council of State Governments is completed a Justice Program Assessment (JPA) as part Phase II of Justice Reinvestment.
+The assessment provides a comprehensive analysis of current programming in DAI to determine what should be retained and what should be replaced with evidence-based interventions more suited to Missouri’s needs.